lathe/punctaffy-for-racket/notes/2019-01-04-hypernest-naming-conventions.md

 In some ways this naming convention is inconvenient, in some ways it's imprecise, and in some ways it's arguably inconsistent.
 Let's come up with better names.

-htee?
+hypertee?
-hnest?
+hypernest?
-htee->hnest        ; this and counterpart would both be considered hypernest tools hnest->maybe-htee  ; this and counterpart would both be considered hypernest tools htee-degree hnest-degree htee-degree</c hnest-degree</c htee-increase-degree-to hnest-increase-degree-to htee-set-degree-maybe hnest-set-degree-maybe htee-hv-map hnest-holes-hv-map htee-dv-map hnest-holes-dv-map htee-hv-map-at hnest-holes-hv-map-at htee-v-map-at hnest-holes-v-map-at
+hypertee->hypernest        ; this and counterpart would both be considered hypernest tools hypernest->maybe-hypertee  ; this and counterpart would both be considered hypernest tools hypertee-degree hypernest-degree hypertee-degree</c hypernest-degree</c hypertee-increase-degree-to hypernest-increase-degree-to hypertee-set-degree-maybe hypernest-set-degree-maybe hypertee-hv-map hypernest-holes-hv-map hypertee-dv-map hypernest-holes-dv-map hypertee-hv-map-at hypernest-holes-hv-map-at hypertee-v-map-at hypernest-holes-v-map-at
   ; NOTE: Utilities with "at" only process holes of a specific degree.
   ; Utilities with "holes" only process the holes, which leaves us ; room to develop other utilities which process the bumps as well.